MarufZak/study-logs/nodejs-design-patterns/chapter6/README.md

 `pipe` method returns Writable given as an argument.
 We can chain pipes if this argument is also Readable (such as Transform or Duplex streams).

-Writable stream is ended automatically when Readable stream emits an `end` event.
+Writable stream is ended automatically when Readable stream emits an `end` event (unless `end: false` is specified in the options).

 ```jsx
 process.stdin.pipe(process.stdout);